sameersbn/docker-gitlab/README.md

 createdb -O gitlab gitlabhq_production
 ```

-To make sure the database is initialized start the container with **app:db:initialize** option.
+To make sure the database is initialized start the container with **app:rake gitlab:setup** option.

 **NOTE: This should be done only for the first run**.